deepstreamIO/ds-demo-spaceshooter/README.md

 - **[index.js](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/js/spaceship.js)** will start everything up

 ## Creating the stage
 PIXI is based on hierarchies of display objects such as "sprites" or "movie clips".
-These objects can be grouped in containers.
+These objects can be grouped in "containers".
 Every PIXI project starts with an outermost container that we'll call "stage".

 ```javascript
 //in game.js